dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-team-foundation-server-for-web-deployment/deploying-a-specific-build.md

 [!code-console[Main](deploying-a-specific-build/samples/sample2.cmd)]

-In practice, however, you&#x27;d also want to skip the **Build** target&#x2014;there&#x27;s no point in building your solution if you don&#x27;t plan to use the build outputs.
+In practice, however, you'd also want to skip the **Build** target&#x2014;there's no point in building your solution if you don't plan to use the build outputs.
 You could do this by specifying the targets you want to execute from the command line:

 [!code-console[Main](deploying-a-specific-build/samples/sample3.cmd)]

-However, in most cases, you&#x27;ll want to build your deployment logic into a TFS build definition.
+However, in most cases, you'll want to build your deployment logic into a TFS build definition.
 This enables users with the **Queue builds** permission to trigger the deployment from any Visual Studio installation with a connection to the TFS server.

 ## Creating a Build Definition to Deploy Specific Builds

 The next procedure describes how to create a build definition that enables users to trigger deployments to a staging environment with a single command.

-In this case, you don&#x27;t want the build definition to actually build anything&#x2014;you just want it to execute the deployment logic in your custom project file.
+In this case, you don't want the build definition to actually build anything&#x2014;you just want it to execute the deployment logic in your custom project file.
 The *Publish.proj* file includes conditional logic that skips the **Build** target if the file is running in Team Build.
 It does this by evaluating the built-in **BuildingInTeamBuild** property, which is automatically set to **true** if you run your project file in Team Build.
 As a result, you can skip the build process and simply run the project file to deploy an existing build.

 **To create a build definition to trigger deployment manually**